Creating a Pitch Deck: Tips and Best Practices

 This is your chance to summarize everything you discussed and highlight the major takeaways.
 What is the most important conclusion you'd like to make?
 Summarize what the product's about, who it targets, and its prominent strengths.
 A good tip here would be to stress a few principal metrics, key performance indicators, or features that really make the product stand out.

 Moreover, this last slide should drill down your contact details so that the people you're communicating with will have them at their fingertips as you proceed to the question-answer part of the presentation.
 The specific example above leaves just the email.
+Alternatively, you can simply add a QR Code linking to your electronic business card so that the audience can save your contact information as well as have all of it in one place.

 Additional Pitch Deck Creation Tips